Songs in A Minor: Writing and recording

-Music and lyrics
+Musical style

 Songs in A Minor is a neo soul album with classical piano references and arpeggios, fusing contemporary classical music with R&B, soul and jazz.
 Influenced by classical music, traditional soul and East Coast hip hop, Keys described the record as a "fusion of my classical training, meshed with what I grew up listening to [...] things I've been exposed to and drawn from and my life experiences".
 She cited Frédéric Chopin as the primary classical influence, and Marvin Gaye, Earth, Wind & Fire, Curtis Mayfield, and Stevie Wonder as soul-R&B influences.
 Jane Stevenson of Jam! described the musical style as "old-school urban sounds and attitude set against a backdrop of classical piano".
 USA Todays Steve Jones wrote that Keys "taps into the blues, soul, jazz and even classical music to propel haunting melodies and hard-driving funk".
 John Mulvey of Dotmusic called the album "a gorgeous and ambitious melding of classic soul structures and values to hyper-modern production technique".
 Despite its title, only two tracks on Songs in A Minor are composed in the key of A minor—"Jane Doe" and "Mr. Man".

 The record opens with "Piano & I", which begins with a rendition of Ludwig van Beethoven's Piano Sonata No. 14, before transitioning into a contemporary hip-hop beat.
 Hip-hop influences are further present on "Girlfriend", a new jack swing-infused R&B track sampling Ol' Dirty Bastard's "Brooklyn Zoo".
 Reflecting Prince's original counterpart, "How Come You Don't Call Me" incorporates a funk-influenced sound, as does "Jane Doe".
 Also a funk track, "Rock wit U" is based on an elaborate orchestral instrumentation, including strings and flute played by Isaac Hayes, (Note: Hayes composed and recorded the soundtrack to the 1971 film Shaft, whose 2000 sequel's soundtrack included "Rock wit U".) alongside bass, conga and snare drums, and light synths.
 Sonically containing "the urgency of a New York minute", "The Life" received comparisons to Curtis Mayfield's "Gimmie Your Love", as well as work of Sade.
 "Swirling" string-driven "Mr. Man" is a duet with Jimmy Cozier, and is infused with reggae and Latin music styles.
 The "stripped-down" interlude "Never Felt This Way" segues into the piano and acoustic guitar-driven ballad "Butterflyz".
 Meanwhile, "Fallin" and "A Woman's Worth" explore traditional soul and gospel-influenced elements; the former contains a sample of James Brown's "It's a Man's Man's Man's World".
 Similarly, the closing hidden track "Lovin' U" is an organ-driven gospel-soul song influenced by the Supremes.